 This climate experienced a hiatus when Auton traveled to the Supreme Court of Canada (SCC).
 Autistics, the untreated wasted autistics said by both sides to have no place in society, or in these proceedings, briefly were welcomed, were respected, and were considered.
 We had rights, we stood equal.
 In a situation where it seemed we could only lose, we won.
 Briefly, the sun broke through and we and our allies celebrated, unnoticed.

-than in the immediate and eventual reactions to the SCC decision.
-There
+immediate and eventual reactions to the SCC decision.

-for the next battle over our future.
-And those pretending to advocate for
+the next battle over our future.
+And those pretending

 2. O. Ivar Lovaas is the psychologist who pioneered the treatment demanded by the ABA parents in Auton.
 In a letter he wrote in 1989, he illustrates how the interests and indeed the humanity of autistics are discarded in high-profile quarrels among non-autistics about what is best for us.
 A scientific rival had berated Dr Lovaas for one of his electric shock experiments.
 In response, Dr Lovaas expressed how hurtful these attacks on his reputation were.
 If he could change history, he wrote, he would not have used electric shock in this experiment in order to induce fear and pain in his autistic study subjects.